spacetelescope/poppy/docs/relnotes.rst

  * Fix position angle rotation passthrough for TiltOpticalPathDifference by :user:`evanmayer` in :pr:`524`
  * Fix units error in MultiHexagonAperture, see #485 by :user:`mperrin` in :pr:`527`
  * replacing np.float with np.float_ per Issue 544 by :user:`adambolton` in :pr:`545`
- * Update minimum versions across the board by :user:`BradleySappington` in :pr:`551`
+ * Update minimum versions across the board including remove python 3.8 and adding pythong 3.11 by :user:`BradleySappington` in :pr:`551`
  * add option to mark levels in display_ee by :user:`douglase` in :pr:`540`
  * minor: misc PEP8 code style consistency reformatting  by :user:`mperrin` in :pr:`554`
  * Addition of CuPy as an Accelerated Computing Option by :user:`kian1377` in :pr:`499`